 El Mallarmé «profeta» ha introducido intelectualismo en la poesía, y la poesía ha muerto casi.
 Todo ésto, las abstractas reflexiones o elucubraciones sobre el lenguaje y qué sé yo, es demasiado árido, y no muy riguroso tampoco como razonamiento y los filósofos lo hacen mejor.

 There was in the past of Christian Europe a mighty enemy in the East: the Ottoman Empire.
 A mighty colossus, it nearly obliterated Christianity on several occasions, as when its armies besieged Vienna, twice.
 At the head of such powerful armies, numerous as the waves of the ocean, were the dreaded Janissaries, a slave brotherhood of Albanian origin.
 They were the gate-keepers of the Bab-i Ali.
 O what convulsions in the misty mountains of Albania, when this people too vindicated its freedom!

-This video [Te Rrapi ne Mashkullore, sung by Irini Qirjako, with images from some (Albanian?) motion picture] shows scenes of the Albanian national struggle, here culminating with the assassination of a Turkish Basha or Bimbashi.
+This video [Te Rrapi ne Mashkullore, sung by Irini Qirjako, with images from some (Albanian?) motion picture] [Withdrawn from YouTube since then] shows scenes of the Albanian national struggle, here culminating with the assassination of a Turkish Basha or Bimbashi.
 The lyrics talk of a Bimbashi several times, as a portent of awesome and dreadful forces.